Are you considering gifting some real estate marketing products or promotional items to potential and current customers?

 According to Ruhlin, most people get the timing part wrong, so your gift will be just part of the noise and not necessarily stand out.

-One of the last points the author makes in the interview is that using gifting needs to be a long game because it’s about relationship building.
+One of the author’s last points in the interview is that gifting needs to be a long game because it’s about relationship building.

 So, in conclusion, what can we make out of all this information?